jkxm/todo-list/README.md

 # todo-list
-super simple to do list all handmade
+Super simple to do list.
+Made with CSS, HTML, and Javascript

+Will make it look stunning...eventually